Observation of empty liquids and equilibrium gels in a colloidal clay

-In this work we describe the first experimental realization of the empty liquid scenario in a colloidal suspension.
-We study Laponite, an industrial synthetic clay made of nanometer-sized discotic platelets with positive charges on the plates and negative ones on the rims.
-The particle shape and the inhomogeneous charge distribution generate a highly anisotropic interaction potential between the discs.
-Similarly to other colloidal clays~\cite{Lekkerkerker,Shalkevich}, Laponite has technological applications in cleansers, surface coatings, ceramic glazes, personal care and cosmetic products, including shampoos and sunscreens~\cite{CumminsJNCS2007}.
-It is characterized by a very rich, but controversial~\cite{Mourchid,Mongondry,RuzickaPRL,JabbariPRL2007,CumminsJNCS2007}, phase diagram including disordered (gels and glasses) and ordered (nematic) phases, on varying colloidal volume fraction, at fixed ionic strength.
-The most debated region is the low concentration one (weight concentration $C_w \leq 2.0 \%$), where the system ages very slowly up to a final non-ergodic state~\cite{RuzickaPRL,JabbariPRL2007}.
-This low concentration region is further investigated in this work, extending the observation time to time-scales significantly longer than the previous ones.
-We discover that, despite samples appear to be arrested on the second time scale (as probed by dynamic light scattering~\cite{RuzickaPRL,JabbariPRL2007}), a significant evolution takes place on the year timescale.
-Samples indeed undergo an extremely slow, but clear phase separation process into clay-rich and clay-poor phases that are the colloidal analog of gas-liquid phase separation.
+In this work we extend the observation time to time-scales significantly longer than those previously studied and discover that, despite samples appear to be arrested on the second timescale~\cite{RuzickaPRL,JabbariPRL2007}, a significant evolution takes place on the year timescale.
+Samples undergo an extremely slow, but clear phase separation process into clay-rich and clay-poor phases that are the colloidal analog of gas-liquid phase separation.
 Spectacularly the phase separation terminates at a finite {\it but very low} clay concentration, above which the samples remain in a homogeneous arrested state.
-These features of the phase diagram are strikingly similar to those predicted in simple models of patchy particles~\cite{BianchiPRL}, suggesting that Laponite forms an (arrested) empty liquid at very low concentrations.
-Differently from gels generated by depletion interactions~\cite{piazza,LuNature} or from molecular glass-formers~\cite{sastryprl}, where arrest occurs after the phase separation process has generated high-density fluctuation regions, here phase separation takes place in a sample which is already a gel.
-Through a very slow rearrangement, the system can thus explore the bottom of its free-energy landscape, finally reaching a stable minimum which corresponds to an equilibrium gel, i.e. a disordered solid.
+At variance with respect to the structural transition previously observed for isotropic systems upon a variation of density of depletants~\cite{Dibble} this thermodynamic phase transition is driven by a change in colloid density (Laponite concentration).
+The observed features are instead strikingly similar to those predicted in simple models of patchy particles~\cite{BianchiPRL}, suggesting that Laponite forms an (arrested) empty liquid at very low concentrations.
+Furthermore, differently from gels generated by depletion interactions~\cite{piazza,LuNature} or from molecular glass-formers~\cite{sastryprl}, where arrest occurs after the phase separation process has generated high-density fluctuation regions, here phase separation takes place in a sample which is already a gel.